HyperMonkey3D/supathemes/README.md

 ## Technologies

-This is a site built with NextJS and Tailwind with an emphasis on animations and transitions.
+This site uses NextJS and Tailwind with an emphasis on animations and transitions.
 The store will be implemented with Lemon Squeeze.